poser55/linked-db-rows/README.md

-What it is:
+What it is
 ===========
 * Relational databases work with _rows of data_.
 These rows can be linked to other rows via _foreign keys_.
 All linked rows form a graph.
 * _Linked db rows_ works on graphs of such database rows: It allows exporting such graphs to JSON and re-importing them again into databases.

-Usage (2 minute version):
+Usage (2 minute version)
 --------------------------
 * Export a row and all the rows that are linked to it as JSON, starting from the row of the `book` table with the primary key of 1.